Futhememe/nubank-web/README.md

  - [NextAuth](https://next-auth.js.org/)
  - [React Beautiful DnD](https://github.com/atlassian/react-beautiful-dnd)

- ​##​ ​💻 Project
+ ##💻 Project

- ​Nubank web is a study project to see how would be the nubank mobile experience um web
+ Nubank web is a study project to see how would be the nubank mobile experience um web

  It's a project made to study OAuth authentication and drag n drop